 The beach is the final frontier between land and the ocean.
 It's the bridge between human territory and a water body responsible for producing over half of the planet's oxygen.

 The impact of human activity on the oceans of the world - which cover more than 70 percent of the Earth - has dramatically and substantially increased since the early 1900s.

-In less than a century, the negative impact of human activities in the environment and the oceans, in particular, has not ceased to increase at a dramatic pace.
+In less than a century, the negative impact of human activities on the environment and the oceans, in particular, has not ceased to increase at a dramatic pace.

 For the first time in the history of civilization, we started to witness plastic bottles, bags, toys, and other PVC-based consumer products washing ashore.

-The accumulation of plastic in the five oceans of the world led to the creation of floating islands of trash like the Great Pacific Garbage Patch and swells of plastic debris.
+Plastic accumulation in the world's five oceans led to the creation of floating islands of trash like the Great Pacific Garbage Patch and swells of plastic debris.

 There's footage of waves of plastics breaking in what once were paradise beaches and pictures of surfers getting barreled in plastic-infested waves.

 While the world is trying to figure out ways to reduce the use of single-use plastics and find sustainable replacements for the popular and malleable synthetic polymer, the results of this dependency seem to become more and more severe year after year.

 Why Cleaning Up Beaches Matter